troyvassalotti/typewriter/README.md

 - `--kb-count-cursor` - Cursor animation iteration count.
 - `--kb-steps-typing` - Typing animation timing function steps.
 - `--kb-steps-cursor` - Cursor animation timing function steps.

+The component defaults to `display: grid;` but you can set the `inline` boolean attribute for quickly switching it to `inline-grid`.